antgurevich/Bazaar-Bot/README.md

 # Bazaar-Bot
  Calculates whether the instant buy/sell prices in Hypixel Skyblock's Bazaar NPC has changed by 10%
+# Download Bazaarinator3000.exe in order to use.